You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 Kymberly Kremnitzer LMSW

-I am an attachment therapist.
+I am an attachment therapist serving millennials in Grand Haven and throughout Michigan via online therapy.
 A mother wound therapist.
-A therapist who works specifically with adults whose childhood required them to be more self-sufficient, more attuned, and more responsible than any child should have to be.
+A therapist who works specifically with millennials whose childhood required them to be more self-sufficient, more attuned, and more responsible than any child should have to be.

 I work at the intersection of attachment, nervous system healing, and relational repair because those three things are almost always connected in the people I see.